Adventure around every corner.

 In fact, gliding past the ancient 'Chasm' and underwater 'Cathedral' can feel a bit like floating through air, and as fresh water continues rising to the surface it's still carving new landforms both here and on the beach, where springs bubble up onto the sand.

 Tip: Kids and adults who are confident snorkelling will love it.
 But if nerves get the better of you, just pop on a life jacket for added safety.
+Read our Sinkhole and Swimming Hotspots article for more detailed information!

 No doubt about it, plunging into Kilsby Sinkhole is like exploring another universe, and as sheep graze on the working farm up above, this hidden underworld is as surreal as it is spectacular!